Haider9786/DairyTech-MilkSystem/README.md

-DairyTech - Milk Collection Digitalization System
+# Digital Dairy Collection System (FYP)

-This MERN-stack based web application is my Final Year Project (FYP) designed to digitize the milk collection process in rural areas.
+This project is a Final Year Project (FYP) aimed at digitalizing the milk collection process in rural areas using a web-based application developed with the MERN stack.

+## Objective

+The goal is to bring transparency, accuracy, and fairness to daily milk transactions between collectors and farmers by eliminating manual recordkeeping and providing real-time data access.

-Key Features
+## Key Features

-Collectors can log daily milk data (quantity, fat %, rate).
+- Collector login to record milk quantity, fat percentage, and rates
-Farmers can view their supply records and earnings.
+- Farmer login to view their supply history and earnings
-Auto payment calculation.
-Farmer complaints system.
+- Complaint/reporting system for error correction
+- Automatic payment calculation
-Optional SMS alerts.
+- Optional SMS notifications
+- Dual language support (Urdu and English)
-QR-based login.
+- QR-based login system
-Dual-language support (English/Urdu).

-Tech Stack
+## Tech Stack

-MongoDB (with Compass)
-Express.js
-React.js
+- **Frontend**: React.js
-Node.js
+- **Backend**: Node.js with Express.js

-Included Collections (MongoDB .json format)
-Farmers
-Collectors
-Collections
-Complaints
+- **Database**: MongoDB
+- **Tools**: MongoDB Compass, GitHub

+## Database Entities

+This phase includes 4 core collections:

+1. **Farmers**
+2. **Collectors**
+3. **MilkData**
+4. **Complaints**